Akron RubberDucks: History

-Akron Aeros (1997-2013)
+Akron Aeros

-In the early-1990's, then-Akron, Ohio Mayor Don Plusquellic made it a priority to bring a stadium to downtown Akron.
+In the early-1990's, then-Akron, Ohio mayor Don Plusquellic made it a priority to bring a stadium to downtown Akron.
 Plusquellic chose a 8.2 acre site situated between South Main Street and the Ohio and Erie Canal.
 After conversations with Agganis to initially relocate the team to Akron in 1987 did not materialize, a deal was reached on November 22, 1994 with Agganis for a $20 million, 8,500-seat baseball stadium in downtown Akron.
 Poor field drainage at Thurman Munson Memorial Stadium was cited as one of the reasons for the relocation.

 In anticipation of the move, the team considered several new names, with "Blast" serving as the initial selection.
-The community rejected this name as Akron-native Judy Resnik was killed in the Space Shuttle Challenger explosion in 1986.
+The community rejected this name as Akron native Judy Resnik was killed in the Space Shuttle Challenger explosion in 1986.
 "Spirit" and "Quest" were also considered before "Aeros" was ultimately chosen due to Ohio's relevant history in aerospace.
 The Aeros debuted on Opening Day on April 10, 1997.
-With 9,086 fans in attendance, the Aeros and Harrisburg Senators played the first game at 7 17 Credit Union Park.
+With 9,086 fans in attendance, the Aeros and Harrisburg Senators played the first game at Canal Park, which would later be named 7 17 Credit Union Park due to a sponsorship agreement.
 The Aeros finished their first season with a record of 51–90.
 Despite holding the last-place record, the team drew a Double-A league-leading 473,272 fans that season.
 The Aeros' opening day pitcher that year, Jaret Wright, would pitch for the Cleveland Indians later that year in the World Series and finish second in American League Rookie of the Year voting.